| |

 • Wipe the tip of the tongs on a paper towel and continue the process with the remaining tortillas.

-• Mix the chicken with about 1/4 of sauce in a small bowl.
+• Mix the chicken with about one-fourth of the sauce in a small bowl.
 Place a small amount of chicken and shredded cheese in the center of a tortilla.

 • Roll up, and place in the prepared pan.
 Pour the remaining sauce over the top of the enchiladas and sprinkle with the remaining shredded cheese.